 We are excited to share the stories and ideas of great international and local writers and thinkers, filmmakers and illustrators.
 In the 4th edition of the Hong Kong International Young Readers Festival, we welcome award-winning and bestselling writers in all genres, spanning fiction and nonfiction, adventure and realism.
 Adventure with us!

 We have invited a number of exciting speakers with varied backgrounds and expertise to participate in our festival this spring, including several illustrators, a filmmaker, and a newspaper columnist.
-Authors currently confirmed are:
+Participating authors are:

 Jon Berkeley, an Irish author and illustrator of many books, including Chopsticks, which takes place at Hong Kong’s Jumbo Floating Seafood Restaurant.
 Jon also illustrates for Time magazine, The Sunday Times and The Economist, among others.